ferasbg/crypton/src/README.md

 - Comm Rounds vs. Server-Side Loss-Under-Attack (measure for server-side strategy optimization against adaptive/non-adaptive strategies to aggregate client grads)
 - Comm Rounds vs. Server-Side Accuracy-Under-Attack (Strategy + Adv.
 Reg.
 Technique)

+## Bugs
+- Resolve by connecting server dot server dot app and tracking the state where the History object will be returned but not forwarded by the _fl function_
+- todo: return all plot data relative to each test in terms of 1000 rounds
+- todo: figure out how to stream the metrics outputs on the server-side as well as the formation of the plots relative to the specific metric relative to the target rounds, storage, mgmt
+- todo: stream data before packaging into metrics dict data
+- todo: tracking framework method stack helps, but streaming the data initially matters more before it is processed for the aggregate_fit function
+- todo: worst case is that we re-write the federated functions, do a complete re-write of the federated algorithms (and do it without the framework) such that we can stream the metrics relative to the callback data ourselves
+- todo: modify flwr.server.server.app such that the function invocation for customm callbacks/metrics can be processed on the server-side
+- we can modify this through thw flwr-specific config dictionaries passed to the client and server (global) model
+- There's two methods to this.
+I either work with the framework and resolve the log map to data to plots, or re-implement FedAdagrad, FedAvg, and write the federated processes myself (aggregation, etc).
+Either method requires ~3 hours.
+- setup Metric objects to support History, increase History's transparency.
+- setup Callbacks, Logger, and lr_scheduler
+- Add callbacks in order to record the client-level training and evaluation results independent of aggregation.
+Map that to each test run to receive the plot data at the plot-level, for each plot.
+- To return data specific to client-level metrics, I would need to pipe in via tf and also understand how the models within the clients are processed at each round
+- and so, the algorithm for each round
+- Change each fit parameter in terms of the config dictionary object.
+Flwr most likely relies on this information for the strategy process.
+We might have inconsistencies (epoch count, batch size, etc), which is independent of the issue related to the data not being completely transparent via the logs

+Keeping in mind of how signals relay, e.g. clients relay their weights during fit and then the models are evaluated relative to the ratio defined between trained and evaluated clients.
+The global model considers each client model and its respective adaptation to the local dataset (but keeping perturbation constant rather than controlling perturbation sets given each shard/partition).
+What we care about are the metric values that relay back to the global model.

 ## Notes
 - best way to process is to use flwr metrics instead of streaming it informally via the nested eval_fn function
 - write a reflection document regarding the research process in order to eliminate all mistakes on the next paper, and so on (in order to finish the patent system in time)